Headaches and Migraines

 Headaches are common and are usually benign, but can be very disruptive for some patients.

 Headache management begins with thorough neurologic evaluation of a cause.
 Although most of the time we find no cause, it is initially imperative to make sure that this is so.
 Over 25 years of practice, Dr. Itkin has learned that though it may be rare, a patient’s headache can be a manifestation of a serious condition.
-Our Chicago area clinic specializes in headache and migraine management.
+Our Palos Heights clinic specializes in headache and migraine management.

 Fortunately, most headaches are not life-threatening, but can disrupt the quality of life.
 While not all headaches can be prevented, medical treatment can help you manage the symptoms.